 - Simplifies and safeguards fuel changeover with sophisticated automation

-- Perfectly adapt for today’s fuels – including low-flashpoint fuels and LNG – the FCM platform is expanding to address new fuels on the horizon
+- Perfectly adapt for today’s fuels – including low-flashpoint fuels like LPG and methanol – the FCM platform is expanding to address new fuels on the horizon

 Looking ahead to ammonia